Obed Harvey

 Obed Harvey Agbomadzie (born 1 June 1990) is a Ghanaian cricketer.
 He was named in Ghana's squad for the 2017 ICC World Cricket League Division Five tournament in South Africa.
 He played in Ghana's opening fixture, against Germany, on 3 September 2017.
 He scored the most runs for Ghana in the tournament, with a total of 153 runs in five matches.
 He also took the most wickets for Ghana, with a total of thirteen dismissals in five matches.

 In August 2021, he was named as the captain of Ghana's squad for their Twenty20 International (T20I) series against Rwanda.
-He made his T20I debut for Ghana on 18 August 2021, against Rwanda.
+He made his T20I debut on 18 August 2021, against Rwanda, where he captained the team and scored 14 runs and claimed two wickets for 30 runs.